jinujayan/Capstone_ECGAnalyzer/README.md

 ![](https://github.com/jinujayan/Capstone_ECGAnalyzer/blob/master/images/results.png)

 ## Reflection
-The end to end application development can be analyzed as separate tasks<br>
+The end to end application development can be analyzed as two separate tasks<br>
 1. Process data and build a neural network model<br>
 2. Build a friendly UI around the model to serve users.

-During model building, the power of using learned representaitons was noticed.
-When the MI classifier model was trained with random initializations the recall score noticed was ---
+During model building, the power of learned representations in model building was noticed.
+When the MI classifier model was trained with random initializations the recall score noticed was 0.93
 When the weights were initialized with trained weights from classifier 1 there was an improvement in the score of classifier 2.

 Since the metrics on the test set are high, the scope for further improvements are limited.

 There can be big improvments made on the web app to make it more user friendly.
+Latest interactive web development libraries can be explored.
-The perfromance of the web app needs more tuning to reduce the latency invovled.
+The perfromance of the web app needs more tuning to reduce the latency involved.

 ## Future Scope
 This project makes use of the processed and annotated dataset.
 To make it a fully useful app we will need to interface directly with the ECG readers, this will need functionality to work directly with the raw data coming from the ECG machines.<br>